enriko-riba/OpenRender/README.md

 ### Texture types
 * diffuse
 * detail
+* normal
-* specular (atm not used by the OpenRender standard shaders)
+* specular (app specific - not used by the OpenRender standard shaders)
-* additional (up to 4, app specific - not used by OpenRender)
+* additional (up to 4, app specific - not used by OpenRender standard shaders)
+* cube map (app specific - not used by OpenRender standard shaders except by SkyBox scene node)

 #### TextureType enum
 The `Texture` class contains a `TextureType` member of type: